BG3-Community-Library-Team/bg3-community/Information/Meshes/Vertex-Painting-Meshes.md

 |"Thighs"|#00B900|#01B901|
 |"Underwear_Panties_Tail"|#00C300|#01C301|

+>
-[^1]: Blender gamma corrects the values by setting the values of the R and B components to 01.
+>Blender gamma corrects the values by setting the values of the R and B components to 01.
 You can use either hex value in the table as only the green channel is used by the vertcut shaders.
 Red and Blue affect cloth physics.
+{.is-info}

 # Vertex Paint Transfer